simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

-"The Ruler of Shambhala."
-This painting coincides unexpectedly with the prophecy of the Lama.
+"The Ruler of Shambhala."* This painting coincides unexpectedly with the prophecy of the Lama.
 "The Great Rider appeared and the heads of all people were turned towards the west, but the hand of the Rider turned all peoples toward the East."
 A representative from the Mongolian government comes and begs us to make a design for the temple-shrine where the painting "Ruler of Shambhala" will be placed with other venerated objects.

 - - - - -

 The publication of "Foundations of Buddhism," and "New Era" is being completed.
 It is difficult to give a fine form to the book in a little printer's shop.
 The former lama, now a lithographer, lovingly redraws for the book "The Conquering Buddha" with the fiery sword.
 Again the messenger from the Government comes.
-They beg for permission to translate "Foundations of Buddhism" into Mongolian.
+They beg for permission to translate into Mongolian "Foundations of Buddhism.".

 - - - - -